-Want to experience the best of Bend in the fall?
+Want to embrace the best of Bend this autumn?
 Here’s how you do it.

-Spots like Drake Park and Pioneer Park on the Deschutes River offer oodles of old oak trees bursting with bright flames of color.
-Shevlin Park’s famous aspens transform to bright gold a little later in the season, so there’s still time to see them if you can’t visit right this moment.
+Spots like Drake Park and Pioneer Park on the Deschutes River offer oodles of old oak trees bursting with bright autumnal hues.
+Shevlin Park’s famous aspens transform to bright gold a little later in the season, so there’s still time to see them.

 For more ideas on where to spot fall colors in Bend, check out this post from 2013 (a date that certifies me as older than the aforementioned trees).

 It’s the tastiest time of year in Bend, with fall’s bounty bringing the best fresh produce to local restaurants.

 Spots like Chow, Ariana, Jackson’s Corner, and 900 Wall take pride in serving locally-sourced ingredients, and you’ll see menus shift in autumn to bring you the best of the season.
 Even cocktail options change to bring earthier spice and flavors like pumpkin and cranberry.
 Make reservations to ensure you get a spot, and prepare to be patient.
 The pandemic wreaked havoc on Bend’s workforce, so it’s tougher than it once was to grab a last-minute table at your favorite Bend restaurant.